-US-Tariffs seem to be on the rise from China, so the natural next step would be to hop on over to another surrounding country… right?
+US-Tariffs seem to be on the rise from China, so the natural next step would be to hop on out of China, to another surrounding country… right?
 Let’s take a deeper dive into this option and propose some solutions to minimize the impact of the new US-Tariffs.

 If you don’t know if your product has been affected by the tariffs yet, here’s the list.

 Alternatively, if you have your HS Code and just want a second opinion as to whether it’s subject to the tariff increases, use the Noviland US-Tariff Checking Tool.

 Alternatives to China